LIKO-12/LIKO-12/README.md

 Lua is a simple scripting language that used to be very good back in the days, and it could still serve as a good start for begineers with some care to overcome the obstacles of moving into other well known languages like JavaScript.

-There are lots of ninja crimes in the codebase, where I sacrificed code readability to feel satisfied by doing something so hacky and Lua specific.
+There are lots of ninja crimes in the codebase, where I sacrificed code readability to feel satisfied in doing something so hacky and Lua specific.
 Very sorry for that 😬

-As the project has growed over the years, it has been split into multiple repositorise under the [LIKO-12 Organization](https://github.com/LIKO-12)
+As the project has growed over the years, it has been split into multiple repositories under the [LIKO-12 Organization](https://github.com/LIKO-12)

 ## Project Status